adityagandhamal/associated-data/README.md

 # associated-data
-For associated data that can be linke to or combined with [CovidTracking](https://github.com/COVID19Tracking) data.
+For associated data that can be linked to or combined with [CovidTracking](https://github.com/COVID19Tracking) data.
 This includes data on ventilators, clinics and hospital beds, census demographics, flu rates, and city policies.

 # Data sets